carlosberrio/holbertonschool-higher_level_programming-1/0x01-python-if_else_loops_functions/README.md

 13. Insert in sorted linked list.
 Function in C that inserts a number into a sorted singly linked list.

+14. Smile in the mirror.
+Program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+15. Remove at position.
+Function that creates a copy of the string, removing the character at the position n (not the Python way, the C array index).

+16. ByteCode -> Python #2

 * with dis module:
 ```bash
 #!/usr/bin/python3